🧡 Skip to main content🔍 Skip to search

 Completion statusRetrieve Action execution status with a possible value—Successful or Failed.
 Or Empty, if Action has not been executed yet.

-Adjust*Streamline creation of Task workflows even further—instantly make quick variable adjustments such as in-place replacement (all, first, or last occurrence), trimming (whitespaces, quotes, etc.), or changing capitalization.
+Adjust*Streamline creation of Task workflows even further—instantly make quick variable adjustments such as in-place text replacement (all, first, or last), ensuring (starts, ends, or does not), trimming (whitespaces, quotes, etc.), or changing capitalization.
+Chain multiple adjustments.
 Optionally, set a different display name.

 Automatic list processing…